By now, most of us are familiar with the variety of collage apps online and on our smartphones.

 Think about how you will display your finished photo collage.
-If you are going to print it to hang on a wall or put in an album, your photos will need to large files.
+If you are going to print it to hang on a wall or put in an album, your photos will need to be large.

-I have sized my photos to be 700 pixels on the long side, which is 247 mm at 72 ppi.
+I sized my photos to be 700 pixels on the long side, which is 247 mm at 72 PPI.

-The most important thing is to make your new document the right resolution.
-The resolution of your new document must be the same as you used when resizing your photos in Step 2.
+What’s crucial is to create a new document with the right resolution.
+It has to have the same dimensions you used when resizing your photos in Step 2.

-I have chosen to make my collage a horizontal A4 size at 72 ppi.
+For my document, I chose a horizontal A4 size at 72 PPI.
 It will be suitable for use on a website.

 There are many ways you can add photos to your document.
 I find the best method is to open the folder they are in and drag and drop them onto your document canvas.

-It’s best to have already completed editing on the photos you are using before you resize and import them.
+It’s best to complete editing the photos first before you resize and import them.

 To make it easier to see the photos you are placing, hide the ones you have not yet put into position.